 2) You Don’t Have to Print Everything into Melodyne

 Rather than printing the entire recording into Melodyne, you can actually just drag the cursor right before the part begins and then begin recording at that point.

 3) Don’t Use Command + Z to Undo Changes

 For whatever reason, using the Command + Z function while using Melodyne doesn’t have the desired effect that you think it will.
-If you try using this function to undo any changes, assuming you’re an Apple user, you’ll probably wind up in a totally different place.
+If you try using this function to undo any changes, assuming you’re an Apple user (this is the MacBook Pro from Amazon you should be using if you are), you’ll probably wind up in a totally different place.

 In other words, you can’t just hit Command + Z after making a change in Melodyne.
 Melodyne does have the Undo option but I believe it’s only available in versions Assistant and up, although I could be wrong.

 Other Ways of Adding Sustain